 There is in fact great freedom for defining many different types of strategies, or even many different strategy languages inside Maude.
 As illustrated above with simple examples, this can be done in a completely user-definable way, so that users are not limited by a fixed and closed particular strategy language.
-Another example is presented in Section 22.6.
-See [25] for a general methodology for defining internal strategy languages using reflection, and [26, 28] for other examples of rewriting strategies defined in Maude.
+See [20] for a general methodology for defining internal strategy languages using reflection, and [21, 23] for other examples of rewriting strategies defined in Maude.